John Hopkins (motorcyclist): 2011

-In 2011 Hopkins rode his Samsung Crescent Suzuki at the Silverstone World Superbike round.
+In 2011, Hopkins rode his Samsung Crescent Suzuki at the Silverstone World Superbike round.
 Hopkins was fast from the start being fastest in free practice sessions, capturing his first Superbike World Championship pole position with a new circuit record lap.

 2012

 In January 2012, Hopkins had his right ring-finger amputated just above the first joint up from the knuckle.

-He missed the first race of the season after a testing crash, ironically breaking the knuckle below the stump from the finger he had chopped off at the start of the year.
+Hopkins missed the first race of the season after a testing crash, ironically breaking the knuckle below the stump from the finger he had chopped off at the start of the year.

 2013

 In October 2012, Hopkins announced that he would be taking the 2013 season off to recover from his injuries.

 In April 2013, Hopkins had hip replacement surgery following a heavy crash at Monza, but announced at the Le Mans MotoGP event in May that he would be testing again within two months.

 AMA Superbike Championship

 2010

-After one season in SBK John Hopkins returned to United States racing - he was considered a superstar in the AMA.
+After one season in SBK, Hopkins returned to United States racing - he was considered a superstar in the AMA.
 He raced for the M4 Monster Suzuki team.